D3r3k23/plex-guide/docs/media-requests.md

 - [I requested something an hour ago but it hasn't shown up yet.
 Why?](faq/missing-requests.md) - Release dates and availability within {{ vars.request_url }}
 - [I'm having a problem with a Movie or TV Show](faq/content-issues.md) - Reporting issues with Movies or TV Shows
 - [Content Quality and Language Options](faq/special-requests.md) - Media quality defaults, language tracks, and special content requests
-- [I don't want to use this request thingy, can't I just tell you what I want?](faq/i-dont-want-to-use-overseerr.md) - Why we use a request system
+- [I don't want to use this request thingy, can't I just tell you what I want?](faq/i-dont-want-to-use-jellyseerr.md) - Why we use a request system

+## Default Settings
+By default, all content on my Plex server has:

+- 1080p resolution
+- English audio track
+- English subtitles (when available)

+## Special Requests
+If you need any of the following, please contact me privately:

+- 4K versions
+- Specific audio languages
+- Additional subtitle languages
+- Alternate cuts or versions
+- Additional features such as DVD commentaries or extras

+!!! note
+    Special requests may take additional time to process and could require additional storage space.
+I'll do my best to accommodate your needs.